Sydney Cricket Ground: Development

-During the 1920s, and 1930s crowds packed into the SCG to see Don Bradman play for New South Wales and Australia.
+During the 1920s and 1930s cricket crowds packed into the SCG to see Don Bradman play for New South Wales and Australia.
 Many of the huge gate takings that Bradman brought in for the NSWCA were spent on developing the ground.

+In 1932 a crowd of 70,204 attended a rugby league match between Australia (Kangaroos) and England in the first test of the 1932 Ashes series at the Cricket Ground.
+This meant at the time the SCG and rugby league held the record for the highest single-day attendance of any cricket or football match (any code) yet seen in Australia.

 A large new stand was built at the northern end in two stages.
 It replaced the Northern Stand and was intended to also replace the Members' and Ladies' Stands.
 The first stage, begun while Bradman was still playing for New South Wales, was opened in 1936 at a cost of £90,000 and named the 'M.A.
 Noble Stand' after the great Australian captain Monty Noble.
 The second stage, completed in 1973 at a cost of $2 million, was named the Bradman Stand after the great man himself.

 Further redevelopment of the ground began in 1978 with the advent of World Series Cricket (WSC) and games played at night.
 When media giant Kerry Packer failed to obtain the television broadcast rights for cricket, he bought the top 30–40 players in the world and staged his own competition, World Series Cricket.

 Packer applied to use the SCG for WSC in 1977 but the SCG Trust, which administered the ground, refused.
 However the NSW Labor Government, under Premier Neville Wran, amended the Sydney Sports Ground and Cricket Ground Act to remove the Trust's power to decide who played at the SCG and the NSWCA's traditional right over the ground.
 A new Trust was established with 12 members appointed by the Government and two elected by SCG members.
 The new Trust had no WSC opponents, and although legal action by the NSWCA stopped WSC games being played at the SCG in 1977, they were played there in 1978.